oakmac/hat-tourney-builder/README.md

 ## TODO

 - ability to refresh the page and not lose data
+- sort order on teams should persist on page refresh
+- Link groups should not have only one player
 - search All Players list
 - ability to edit team name
 - ability to delete team column